-To assist your understanding of Pest Control and what your requirements are, weather you handle food or not, several pieces of legislation exist, these are as follows:
+To assist your understanding of Pest Control and what your requirements are, whether you handle food or not, many pieces of legislation exist.
+These are as follows:

 Health and Safety at Work (Etc) Act 1974

 Employers must take the necessary measures to ensure the health, safety and welfare, of employees and the public in general, to avoid, for example diseases carried by pests, bites from fleas, slippery conditions caused by bird droppings, and the contamination of food.

 Control of Substances Hazardous to Health Regulations 1988

 These regulations come under the Health and Safety at Work (Etc.) Act 1974, and are designed to protect employees and members of the general public from substances that they may come into contact with whilst at the work place.

 This Act controls the use of pesticides.
 It aims to protect humans, fauna, flora and the environment.
 It also aims to secure safe, efficient and humane methods for pest control.
 It enables health inspectors to enter any land, building or vehicle if it is believed that a pesticide has been illegally used, stored, sold or otherwise misused.
 The Act also enables inspectors to obtain information and to serve notices if an offence has been committed.
 Inspectors have the power to issue improvement notices, prohibition notices and ultimately close businesses.

 Control of Pesticides Regulations 1986 (COPR)